trinodb/trino.io/broadcast/index.md

 ## Upcoming episodes

 <dl>
-<dt>27 Feb 2024: Trino Community Broadcast 71 - Fake it real good</dt>
+<dt>27 Feb 2025: Trino Community Broadcast 71 - Fake it real good</dt>
 <dd><a href="https://github.com/nineinchnick">Jan Waś</a> teaches us about the
 new Faker connector and how you can use it to emulate data that does not exist on any storage, how you can shape it as you need, and how you can then learn real SQL, build real reports, and make some real charts -  all with fake data.</dd>
-<dt>13 Mar 2024: Trino Community Broadcast 72 - Keeping the lake clean</dt>
+<dt>13 Mar 2025: Trino Community Broadcast 72 - Keeping the lake clean</dt>
 <dd><a href="https://www.linkedin.com/in/viktor-kessler/">Viktor Kessler</a> and
 <a href="https://www.linkedin.com/in/thielc/">Christian Thiel</a> from Vakamo
 introduce us to their new metastore solution
 <a href="https://lakekeeper.io/">Lakekeeper</a>.
 It is an Iceberg REST
 catalog-compatible lakehouse metastore with big plans for additional features and support for Trino.
 We dive into the details and have a look at a demo.</dd>
+<dt>27 Mar 2025: Trino Community Broadcast 73 - Wrapping Trino packages with a bow</dt>
+<dd><a href="https://www.linkedin.com/in/manfredmoser">Manfred Moser</a> talks
+about his recent work to improve Trino packaging and demos how to create your own RPM, tarball, and container image.</dd>

 </dl>

 Find [more details and other events on our calendar]({{site.url}}/community.html#events).